sungheeyun/sungheeyun.github.io/_posts/2024-12-10-PST - Lyon & Salzburg.markdown

 </font>
 </blockquote>

-In Salzburg, playing Mozart felt like an irresistible calling.
+I had to play the Mozart!

-Standing in his city, I found myself contemplating the singular genius who transformed music forever.
+Standing in his city where he was born and raised,
+I found myself imagining the singular genius who transformed music forever.
-What must it have been like to be Mozart, that unique figure in musical history whose brilliance remains unmatched?
+What would it have been like to be Mozart, that unique figure in musical history whose brilliance remains unmatched?
+Would he have sensed his own immortality, knowing future generations would still marvel at his work and no one like him would be born ever?
+The portrayal in the movie &ldquo;Amadeus&rdquo; shows him dismissing his contemporaries' compositions, but was that truly his nature?
+I am sure that he knew he was the best, but would that have made him that arrogant?
-Did he sense his own immortality, knowing future generations would still marvel at his work?
-The portrayal in "Amadeus" shows him dismissing his contemporaries' compositions, but was that truly his nature?
-And what of his inner life—was it filled with the pure joy of creation, or did living solely in the realm of music leave him somehow unfulfilled?
+And what of his inner life—was it filled with the pure joy of creation enjoying being the unique musician with gifts, or did living solely in the realm of music leave him somehow unfulfilled?
 Though Beethoven speaks more deeply to my soul, there's no denying Mozart's transcendent genius, which has given me quite different types of awe!

-Drawn by this connection to history, I searched the web for sheet music of Mozart's Piano Sonatas in C major—both K. 330 and the beloved K. 545—and had them printed at Schloss Leopoldskron's front desk.
+Drawn by this connection to history in Salzburg,
+I had to search the web for sheet music of Mozart's Piano Sonatas in C major—both K. 330 and the beloved K. 545—and have them printed at the Schloss Leopoldskron's front desk.
+Then I finally made that moment &ndash;
-Then came an inevitable moment: I simply <font class="emph">had to</font> play.
+I simply <font class="emph">had to</font> play.
-(I don't know how to explain it, but I knew I had to.)
+(I didn't know how to explain why I felt it, but I knew I had to.)
-Though the grand piano showed signs of age, its imperfections could neither matter nor diminish the magnificence of the moment.
+Though the grand piano showed signs of age with every touch on the keyboards, it could neither matter nor diminish the magnificence of the moment.
 The sound filled the space with a grandeur I'd never experienced before, as if the very walls of Salzburg amplified its resonance.

 <div class="img-container">